Excepticon/excepticon-docs/articles/getting-started/basic-usage.md

 ### 2. Initialize the ExcepticonSdk

-Initialize the `ExcepticonSdk` with your project's ApiKey:
+Initialize the `ExcepticonSdk` with your project's API Key:

 ```        csharp
 static void Main(string[] args)